Trance-0/NoteNextra/content/Math401/Math401_T6.md

-# Math 401, Topic 6: Postulates of quantum theory and measurement operations
+# Math401 Topic 6: Postulates of quantum theory and measurement operations

 ## Section 1: Postulates of quantum theory